usechunk/.github/profile/README.md

 Think *Homebrew for Minecraft mods*.

 ### **[Chunk App](https://github.com/usechunk/chunk-app)**
-A simple, lightweight GUI for browsing mods, installing packs, and managing your Minecraft instances—
-without ads, bloat, or a heavy client.
+A simple, lightweight GUI for browsing mod metadata served from the api.
+No ads, bloat, or a heavy client.

 ### **[ChunkHub Registry](https://github.com/usechunk/chunk-api)**
 A metadata registry for Chunkfiles (like formulas) that describe mods, modpacks, dependencies, and installation logic.